neverchange95/Phishing-Detection-Methods/README.md

 * Pulls OpenPhish Academic Use Program realtime phishing url feed within a specified time window
   * Time Window can be changed with `--pull-interval`.
 By default, set to 30 seconds.
 * Writes only the most recent entries to a csv file that occurred within the specified time window
-* Sends url and some metadata to a listening blacklist-server for evaluation
+* Sends url and some metadata of recent entries to a listening blacklist-server for evaluation